 Most of the NHS prescribing data is available for the public to view, and we decided to look into where costs could be cut within the public health sector to allow room for PrEP to become routinely available, and we started with items that are available in supermarkets and pharmacies without the need for a prescription.
 In our analysis, we included the following products:

 - Generic ibuprofen capsules and tablets.
 200mg (GSL strength) and 400mg (pharmacy strength)

 - Loratadine 10mg (GSL hayfever medication)

 - Senna 7.5mg (GSL natural constipation tablets)

 - Aspirin 300mg.
 Tablets, capsules and effervescent (GSL strength)

 Whilst this list is by no means exhaustive, we were able to work out the total cost to the NHS over the last year (Jul 18 - Jun 19), and the grand total of these items came to £32,100,121, or in other words, 32.1 million pounds.

-Whilst it's good that the amount of new diagnoses are reducing year on year, at the moment, it's simply not enough to reach the 2030 target, and more must be done to prevent HIV.
+Whilst it's good that the number of new diagnoses is reducing year on year, at the moment, it's simply not enough to reach the 2030 target, and more must be done to prevent HIV.